 Berks Women in Crisis needed to stand out as a positive force within the community.
-In order to more fully understand the community’s perception of Berks Women in Crisis, the agency engaged CrossRoads Studios to conduct an in-depth strategic insight analysis.
-CrossRoads Studios interviewed management, board members, employees, residents and key members of the community.
+In order to more fully understand the community’s perception of Berks Women in Crisis, the agency engaged CrossRoads to conduct an in-depth strategic insight analysis.
+CrossRoads interviewed management, board members, employees, residents and key members of the community.

 What became clear:

 - “Women” and “Crisis” were limiting the messaging outreach.

 - There was a split identity because many people referred to the organization as BWIC.

 - There was a perception that Berks Women in Crisis only provided assistance to women and girls, when in fact, they also provide services to men and boys.

 - There is a need for everyone to feel “Safe”.
 Safe became the anchor for the Safe Berks re-brand.

 In order to clarify and focus Safe Berks, the organization implemented a powerful and succinct essence statement “Educate.
 Advocate.
 End Abuse.” with the emphasis on “End Abuse”.

 CrossRoads worked with the Safe Berks team to develop all key elements of the brand touchpoints.
 These included items, such as sub-brand management, video, signage and multilingual marketing materials.
 One of the more intriguing developments was the medical advocacy poster, commonly referred to as the “potty poster”.
 This poster is applied to the inside of bathroom door stalls throughout regional schools, hospitals, public areas and private organizations.
 With phone and text message tear-offs, it has become a powerful way to connect to those in need.